zxuuuustupid/zxuuuustupid.github.io/_pages/about.md

 ----------
 ***To the next, to the top.***

-I made a grave mistake that caused others great suffering.
-After going through these turbulent times, I will forever cherish the unconditional trust and support that **Yu** has shown me.
+“I made a grave mistake that caused others great suffering.
+After going through these turbulent times, I will forever cherish the unconditional trust and support that **Yu** has shown me.”

 🖊Short Bio